EXPERTS

 Vitamins and Minerals

 AG1 features a wide range of vitamins and minerals, listing the amount per serving and the %DV (percent Daily Value) on the label.
 AG1 appears to provide significant amounts of many important micronutrients.
-For example, you’ll get 553% of your daily value of vitamin E and 1100% of your daily value of biotin.
+For example, you’ll get 16,667% of your daily value of vitamin B12 and 1100% of your daily value of biotin.
 Such large doses are usually harmless, though they could potentially cause adverse interactions with medications or exacerbate existing health conditions in some people.

-On the other hand, the blend contains fairly small amounts of potassium (6%), manganese (17%), magnesium (6%), and calcium (9%).
-AG1 does not contain vitamin D or iron.
+On the other hand, the blend contains fairly small amounts of potassium (5%), manganese (17%), magnesium (7%), iron (6%), and calcium (9%).
+AG1 does not contain vitamin D.

 AG1’s Health Claims